rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 In cross-sectional data a single sample is obtained from each subject or patient.
 That single sample represents the "observed genotype" of, for example, the tumor of that patient.
 Genotype can refer to single point mutations, insertions, deletions, or any other genetic modification.
 In this app, as is often done by CPM software, we store cross-sectional data in a matrix, where rows are patients or subjects, and columns are genes; the data is a 1 if the event was observed and 0 if it was not.

 Cancer progression models (CPMs) or, more generally, event accumulation models, use these cross-sectional data to try to infer restrictions in the order of accumulation of events; for example, that a mutation on gene B is always preceded by a mutation in gene A (maybe because mutating B when A is not mutated).
-Some cancer progression models, such as MHN, instead of modeling deterministic restrictions, model facilitating/inhibiting interactions between genes, for example that having a mutation in gene A makes it very likely to gain a mutation in gene B. A longer explanation is provided in [What CPMs are included in ```EvAM-Tools```?](#cpms), below, and many more details in the [EvAM-Tools: additional technical documentation](https://rdiaz02.github.io/EvAM-Tools/pdfs/Additional_tech_doc.pdf ).
+Some cancer progression models, such as MHN, instead of modeling deterministic restrictions, model facilitating/inhibiting interactions between genes, for example that having a mutation in gene A makes it very likely to gain a mutation in gene B. A longer explanation is provided in [What CPMs are included in ```EvAM-Tools```?](#cpms), below, and many more details in  [EvAM-Tools: methods' details and FAQ](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_methods_details_faq.pdf ).
 Finally, note we have talked about  "genotype" and "mutation", but CPMs have been used with non-genetic data too, and thus our preference for the expression "event accumulation models"; as said above, the key idea is that events are gained one by one, but not lost, and that we can consider the different subjects/patients in the cross-sectional data as replicate evolutionary experiments or runs where all individuals are under the same constraints (e.g., genetic constraints if we are dealing with mutations).